Dosing schedule (How to take this medicine)

 - Ask your doctor about your dosing schedule.

 Possible adverse reactions to this medicine

-The most commonly reported adverse reactions include fatigue, itch, nausea, decreased appetite, rash, diarrhea, fever, hypothyroidism, arthralgia, and asthenia.
+The most commonly reported adverse reactions include fatigue, itch, nausea, decreased appetite, rash, diarrhea, fever, hypothyroidism, arthralgia, asthenia, vitiligo, malaise, vomiting, liver dysfunction, muscle pain, infusion reaction, and anemia.
 If any of these symptoms occur, consult with your doctor or pharmacist.

 The symptoms described below are rarely seen as initial symptoms of the adverse reactions indicated in brackets.
 If any of these symptoms occur, stop taking this medicine and see your doctor immediately.

 - fever, dry cough, respiratory distress [interstitial pulmonary disease]

 - muscle weakness, droopy eyelid, respiratory distress, swallowing disorder, muscle pain, palpitation, chest pain [myasthenia gravis, myocarditis, myositis, rhabdomyolysis]

 - persistent diarrhea, abdominal pain, bloody stool [colitis, enteritis, severe diarrhea]

 - dry mouth, nausea, vomiting, general malaise, polyuria [type 1 diabetes]